Royal Baby Name Odds: The Latest Top Picks For Meghan Markle & Prince Harry’s Son

 — etalk (@etalkCTV) May 19, 2018

-Unfortunately, Brian is probably too obscure for the, shall we say, “tradition-forward” Royal Family.
-And John is right out: King John (1166-1216) was arguably Britain’s worst king, and the name is considered bad luck in the monarchy.
+Unfortunately, Brian is probably too obscure for the, shall we say, “tradition-forward” royal family.
+And John is absolutely out as King John (1166-1216) was arguably Britain’s worst king, and the name is considered bad luck in the monarchy.